alexhokl/notes/editor/vim.md

 - `:e $MYVIMRC` to open `vimrc` in the current buffer
 - `:so $MYVIMRC` to reload `vimrc`
 - `:so %` to reload the current file into vim configuration

+### Database

+- `:DBUI` to manage database connections
+- `:DBUIAddConnection` to add a database connection
+- by default, connection configurations are stored in `~/.local/share/db_ui/connections.json`
+- to start running a query, save the query in a file with extension `.sql`

 ### Help pages